 - In 2016 the Marine Conservation Society found 20 tampons or sanitary items for every 100 metres of shoreline.

-There are a multitude of methods to handle your period which are more sustainable in nature, but today I will be outlining my top three.
-Menstrual Cups
+There is a multitude of methods to handle your period which is more sustainable in nature, but today I will be outlining my top three.

 A menstrual cup is a reusable period product which is much more cost and time efficient than tampons and pads.
 A cup can collect your period for up to 12 hours (on a light day) before it needs to be changed.
 It is also a one off cost of around £20-25 and lasts for years, meaning you save money in the long run.